Kulture-sikalumbi/Student-Managment-System/README.md

 python Studentmanagmentsystem.py

 ALL set the  Student managment Sytem is now running!

+ Altenatively you can just navigate to the code's file , copy and  paste the code  in your IDE and run it on your machine !
 # All commands to run the system on your local machine
 Execute the commands in the numbered oder